-IFRS 8 requires operating segments to be identified on the basis of internal reports about components of the Company that are regularly reviewed by the President and Chief Executive Officer of the Northern Powergrid Group in order to allocate resources to these segments and to assess their performance.
+IFRS 8 Operating Segments requires operating segments to be identified on the basis of internal reports about components of the Company that are regularly reviewed by the President and Chief Executive Officer of the Northern Powergrid Group in order to allocate resources to these segments and to assess their performance.

-In practice, the President and Chief Executive Officer allocates resources and assesses performance based upon the aggregate results of the Company and Northern Powergrid (Northeast) Limited, another distribution network operator in the Northern Powergrid Group, suggesting that no segmental reporting is required.
+In practice, the President and Chief Executive Officer allocates resources and assesses performance based upon the aggregate results of the Company and Northern Powergrid (Northeast) plc, another distribution network operator in the Northern Powergrid Group, suggesting that no segmental reporting is required.

 Revenue, profit before tax and net assets are attributable to electricity distribution.
-Revenue is all in respect of sales to United Kingdom customers.
+Revenue is all in respect of sales to United Kingdom customers and all Non-Current assets are held in the United Kingdom.

-5 Other gains and losses
+4 Other gains